diegotorres03/web-components-repository/docs/step-by-step.md

 <memory-flip-board id="game-board" level="2"></memory-flip-board>
 ```

-Now, if go to the browser, navigate to `#game` page and inspect the html, we should see our `memory-flip-board`:
+Now, if you go to the browser, navigate to `#game` page and inspect the HTML.
+We should see our `memory-flip-board`:
 ![memory-flip-board-1](./assets/memory-flip-board-1.png)

-lets go ahead and double click on the level attribute and lets change the value to `3`, we should se the console log with the new value:
+Lets go ahead and double click on the level attribute and change the value to `3`.
+We should see the console log with the new value:
 ![memory-flip-board-2](./assets/memory-flip-board-2.png)